Phillip Mantyh Class of 2015

 Prior to Booth: I worked for eight years in wealth management, as a private banker at Societe Generale for two years, and then as a consultant and head of wealth advisory at Aforge Finance for six years in Paris.

-Activities: Member of the Investment Banking Group, Entrepreneurship and Venture Capital Group, Private Equity Group, Adam Smith Group, Wine Club, Milton Friedman Group, and Chicago Asia Pacific Group.
+Activities: Co-chair of the European Business Group, member of the Investment Banking Group, Entrepreneurship and Venture Capital Group, Private Equity Group, Adam Smith Group, Wine Club, Milton Friedman Group, and Chicago Asia Pacific Group.

 Why did you choose Chicago Booth?
-I chose Booth for the flexible curriculum, the Polsky Center for Entrepreneurship, and because I loved the students and alumni that I met.
+I chose Booth for the flexible curriculum, the Polsky Center for Entrepreneurship and Innovation, and because I loved the students and alumni that I met.

 Use three adjectives to describe your experience at Chicago Booth: Awesome, intense, and diverse.